-Modify or stop activities that hurt the back.
+Modify or stop activities that hurt your back.

-It may be hard to give up the Saturday basketball game or scale back on golf, but doing so will minimize twisting the back.
+It may be hard to give up the Saturday basketball game or scale back on golf, but doing so may minimize twisting of the back.
 The same goes for lifting large or heavy objects.

 In general, avoid or minimize any activities that make your back feel worse.

 While sitting tends to put more stress on the spine, an ergonomic chair may help.
 When you sit, keep your ears above your shoulders (not slouched) and have lumbar support to maintain your natural lumbar curve.
 In addition, many people find it helpful to work at a standup desk for at least part of the day.
 Proper ergonomic setup of the workstation is key to keep the spine naturally aligned.

 Changing how you sleep, using different pillows, and/or considering a new mattress can help provide better spinal alignment and support throughout the night.
 If you find that you're most comfortable in a recliner, consider sleeping in a semi-upright position with an adjustable bed, or simply by adding a foam-wedge pillow to your regular bed.

 Consider interventional options if pain persists despite conservative treatments

 While degenerative disc pain can typically be managed with conservative treatment, sometimes interventional procedures, such as injections, may assist with pain relief.2 It is reasonable to consult with an interventional pain management physician to discuss interventional options in the form of injections.
 Some injections can be diagnostic, therapeutic, or both.
 They may also consider ordering diagnostic studies—such as x-rays, MRI, or EMG/NCS—to further evaluate the problem.